Bottom Row (L to R)Lesley Hernandez, Rachel Wright, Sharon Cobb, Dr. Robert HartmanTop Row (Lto R)Rob Hartman, Jimmy Lipscomb;Clay Wallace

 You will find Peppermint caladiums in both our pre-finished and finished caladium programs.

-Allow 6-8 week crop time in southern zones, recommend de-eying for pots.
+Allow 6-8 week crop time in southern zones, approx 21 days to sprout.
+Recommend de-eying for pots.

 Recommended bulbs per pot: